Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Conclusion Discussion

 \section{Conclusion \& Discussion}

-In this work, we propose a novel multifidelity machine learning approach which improves upon existing single- and multifidelity \gls{gp}-based methods.
-This improvement is achieved by removing several limitations of existing estimators, specifically the autoregressive Markovian property, the assumption of noiseless and nested training data, the assumption of linear relationships between levels of fidelity, and the requirement of \glspl{gp} as low-fidelity surrogate models.
-This allows nonlinear combinations all low-fidelity surrogate models to influence the prediction of the high-fidelity model.
+In this work, we propose a multifidelity machine learning approach which improves upon existing single- and multifidelity \gls{gp}-based methods.
+This improvement is achieved by removing several limitations of existing estimators, specifically the first-order autoregressive structure, the assumption of noiseless and nested training data, the assumption of linear relationships between levels of fidelity, and the requirement of \glspl{gp} as low-fidelity surrogate models.
+This allows nonlinear combinations of all low-fidelity surrogate models to influence the prediction of the high-fidelity model.
 We demonstrate improvements over single-fidelity kriging, Kennedy O'Hagan, and NARGP estimators in various accuracy metrics on three benchmark problems.
-The proposed method shows an ability to extrapolate outside of a constrained high-fidelity design space on a chemical kinetics example and to interpolate a highly nonlinear CFD flow field from scarce training data.
+The proposed method shows an ability to extrapolate outside of a constrained high-fidelity design space on a chemical kinetics example and to interpolate a highly nonlinear velocity field from scarce training data.